 View your reminders in smart lists

-These are smart lists that are created automatically.
+Smart lists automatically appear on the Reminders app home screen.
 Most of the names like All, Today, and Scheduled are self-explanatory.
-The Flagged smart list has all the most important reminders you have ‘flagged.’
+The flagged one, for instance, has all the most important reminders you have “flagged.”
 The Assigned to Me smart list has all reminders that others have assigned to you.

 Note: You may also see a smart list named Siri Suggestions.
 It has suggested reminders that the app thinks you should create based on your email and messages.